Share

 The next constraints are a bit more complex and vary depending on circumstances:

-Thus, I conducted my own experiment: starting from 185°C and gradually increasing the temperature, I eventually found that a setting of 290°C provided a soldering experience that met my standards.
+Thus, I conducted my own experiment: starting from 185°C and gradually increasing the temperature, I eventually found that a setting of 280-290°C provided a soldering experience that met my standards.

 In fact, when I set the temperature to 250°C, I was already able to achieve good solder flow and satisfactory soldering results.
 However, in order to ensure that the internal structure of the solder joints was as dense and smooth as what I could observe on the surface, and to align more closely with mainstream recommendations found online, I ultimately decided to increase the temperature a bit further.

-You might wonder: What’s the point of deliberately lowering the temperature?
+You might be curious, what’s the point of deliberately lowering the temperature?

-In my view, this adjustment brings several clear benefits: Because the temperature is lower, the amount of smoke produced during soldering is noticeably reduced.
-Additionally, when reworking joints and reapplying flux, I find I need to use flux less frequently and in smaller amounts.
+Additionally, this adjustment brings several clear benefits for myself: Because the temperature is lower, the amount of smoke produced during soldering is noticeably reduced.
+When reworking joints and reapplying flux, I find I need to use flux less frequently and in smaller amounts.
 I no longer feel like I’m racing against time before the flux burns away.

 Overall, the entire soldering process feels more calm, controlled, and enjoyable.